diagrid-labs/dapr-workflow-demos/README.md

 - `POST http://localhost:5064/inventory/restock`: restocks the inventory

 The `InventoryController` also uses Dapr's state management building block.

+### Run the PaymentService app

+The CheckoutWorkflow relies on the PaymentService app to process the payment.
+The PaymentService app is a small ASP.NET app that exposes two endpoints:

+- `/pay`: processes the payment
+- `/refund`: refunds the payment

+This service will be started first before the CheckoutWorkflowSample app is started.

+1. Change to the PaymentService directory and build the ASP.NET app:

+    ```bash
+    cd PaymentService
+    dotnet build
+    ```

+2. Run the app using the Dapr CLI:

+    ```bash
+    dapr run --app-id payment --app-port 5063 --dapr-http-port 3501 dotnet run
+    ```

+    > Ensure the --app-port is the same as the port specified in the launchSettings.json file.

 ### Run the CheckoutWorkflowSample app